PhoebeGaoZhen/DeepFGRN/README.md

 | crp      | 479.9922059 | 542.4784364 | 421.771247  | 415.0021528 | 393.1588899 | 379.9352762 | 425.9823301 | 751.7603158  |
 | cadC     | 4.372161138 | 3.933822191 | 8.369199648 | 6.989615816 | 8.913259285 | 8.942484856 | 9.061118141 | 13.46661152  |

+Then, set "path_expression" in DeepFGRN_cold_FCV.py to the path of this dataset.

-2. prior GRN with regulation type
+(2) prior GRN with regulation type
 For examplw, Ecoli_GRN_3types.csv:

 | fis | adhE | activator  |